moebiussurfing/ofxSurfingFX/README.md

 ## Overview
 Helper addon for **openFrameworks** to simplify the integration of some curated **OF Fx addons**:
-**Glitches/Fx/Color** into your projects.
+**Glitches/Post/Fx/Color** into your projects.
 GUI, workflow, and settings manager to be used *Out-Of-The-Box*.

 Bundled Add-ons:
 ofxKsmrFragmentFx, ofxPostGlitch, ofxPostProcessing and ofxWTBSPostGlitch.
 ofxChannelFx, ofxGpuLutCube and ofxShaderGlitch.
+(ExtraFX)

 ## GIF/Video